• Printer Friendly Version

 E. Who performs the Esophageal Motility Study (Manometry)?

-A nurse with specialty-training in Manometry and Motility procedures will perform your procedure for the ordering provide
+A nurse with specialty-training in Manometry and Motility procedures will perform your procedure for the ordering provider.

 back to top